 How to Obtain an Oklahoma Resale Certificate

 Before a business starts selling products or providing taxable services, it must first get an Oklahoma Sales Tax Permit (sometimes referred to as a seller’s permit, sales tax number, or sales tax license) from the Oklahoma Tax Commission.
-After registering for the permit, a sales tax number will be provided by the Oklahoma Tax Commission, which will be used when filling out the Resale Certificate.
+After registering for the permit, the Oklahoma Tax Commission will provide a sales tax number, which will be used when filling out the Resale Certificate.

 Step 1: Begin by downloading the Uniform Sales Tax Exemption Certificate*